-Four small earthquakes shake southwest Switzerland
+Seven small earthquakes shake southwest Switzerland

-Switzerland was hit by four small earthquakes early on Tuesday morning in the high mountain region between cantons Bern and Valais.
+Switzerland was hit by seven small earthquakes early on Tuesday morning in the high mountain region between cantons Bern and Valais.
 No damage was reported.

 The first 3.3-magnitude quake struck at 1.54am on Tuesday at a depth of 5.3 kilometres, according to the Swiss Seismological Service (SED) at the Federal Institute of Technology, ETH Zurich.